-- Longburn Adventist College recognises that students are responsible for their actions and behaviour, and are therefore accountable for the resulting natural consequences of inappropriate actions or behaviour. - Longburn Adventist College believes that all students and adults at LAC should treat all persons equally and respectfully, and refrain from the willful or negligent use of slurs against any person on the basis of race, language spoken, colour, religion, gender, disability, national origin, immigration status, or age.

-- Students are expected to actively support and assist the school in maintaining a campus free from drugs, alcohol, any form of harmful substances, weapons and gang activity. - Longburn Adventist College also recognises the responsibility of the parents for the behaviour of their children, and actively includes them in the disciplinary process.
+- Longburn Adventist College recognises that students are responsible for their actions and behaviour, and are therefore accountable for the resulting natural consequences of inappropriate actions or behaviour. - Longburn Adventist College believes that all students and adults at LAC should treat all persons equally and respectfully, and refrain from the wilful or negligent use of slurs against any person on the basis of race, language spoken, colour, religion, gender, disability, national origin, immigration status, or age. - Students are expected to actively support and assist the school in maintaining a campus free from drugs, alcohol, any form of harmful substances, weapons and gang activity. - Students are expected to support keeping the LAC campus (including buildings and ground) clean and tidy.
+This includes no chewing gum. - Public displays of affection (PDA) is not appropriate behaviour in a school environment. - Longburn Adventist College also recognises the responsibility of the parents for the behaviour of their children, and actively includes them in the disciplinary process.